brimdata/zed/k8s/dev-on-eks.md

 ```
 You must modify these to fit you environment.
 * ZQD_ECR_HOST is the host portion of the ECR service for your AWS account.
 * ZQD_DATA_URI is used to set the '-data' flag when zqd is started on Kubernetes.
-It should be an S3 bucket specific o you that you can use for testing.
+It should be an S3 bucket specific to you that you can use for testing.
-* ZQD_K8S_USER is your username, which is usually the same as you AWS IAM username.
+* ZQD_K8S_USER is your username, which is usually the same as your AWS IAM username.
 * ZQD_TEST_CLUSTER is the host of the EKS cluster you are using.

 ### Create a K8s namespace for your development